angusfarquhar/stripe-press/README.md

 This application serves as a demo for integrating **Stripe Elements** into a custom checkout flow, specifically showcasing the **Payment Element**.

-The frontend and backend of the application is built on [Next.js](https://nextjs.org/), styled using [Tailwind CSS](https://tailwindcss.com/), and uses [Stripe’s Node SDK](https://github.com/stripe/stripe-node) to handle secure payment processing.
+The frontend and backend of the application is built on [Next.js](https://nextjs.org/), styled using [Tailwind CSS](https://tailwindcss.com/), and uses [Stripe’s Node SDK](https://github.com/stripe/stripe-node) to handle requests made to Stripe's Products, Prices and Payment Intents APIs.

 ---